 As much as I would like to sympathize with the parents of picky eaters, most of the feeding problems I have encountered with my own children have tended to toward the opposite extreme.
 My preschoolers would all eat anything.
+The question was, were would they go to get full?

-We’ve caught them gleaning used chewing gum from beneath restaurant tables, licking smashed gummy bears from the soles of their shoes, and ingesting bugs, worms, or other slimy substances they’ve found buried in our flowerbeds.
+We’ve caught them gleaning used chewing gum from beneath restaurant tables.
+Licking smashed gummy bears from the soles of their shoes.
+And ingesting bugs, worms, or other slimy substances they’ve found buried in our flowerbeds.
 Yuck!
 I was glad when they grew old enough to be just a tad more discriminating in their tastes.

-I remember one such incident as if it were yesterday, although it was more than two decades ago that it happened.
+I remember one such incident as if it were yesterday, although it was over two decades ago that it happened.
 My third-born was about four at the time.
 One afternoon as I stood at the kitchen sink washing up the lunch dishes, I saw him come through our back door munching on a suspicious looking bread roll.

 Rustling up some grub